Optimize the Core Web Vitals for low end devices

 To assess whether a visitor is using a high-end or low-end device, a Client Capability Score can be calculated directly in the browser.
 This score ranges from 0 (extremely constrained) to 100 (top-tier hardware).
 In practice, any device scoring below 40 should be classified as poor.

 The function below computes the Client Capability Score using hardware and network indicators that correlate strongly with real-world RUM and Google's Core Web Vitals data.
-A higher score indicates that the device is more capable of delivering fast page performance with fewer resource constraints and can handle smoother interaction.
+A higher score indicates that the device is more capable of delivering fast page performance with fewer resource constraints.

 function getClientCapabilityScore() {